usernum-gcp/gcp-speech-to-text/README.md

 ## Identifying postal code
 There are cases when you might want to identify a postal code in the transcription.
-For that you should iterate through the sentences transcribed and look for patterns. if you are not going to use [DLP API](https://cloud.google.com/dlp/), that can identfiy more than postal codes, you should clean spaces between numbers and then run some regular expressions. [here](https://stackoverflow.com/questions/578406/what-is-the-ultimate-postal-code-and-zip-regex) is a cool starting point.
+For that you should iterate through the sentences transcribed and look for patterns.

+If you are not going to use the [DLP API](https://cloud.google.com/dlp/) that can identfiy more than postal codes, you should clean spaces between numbers and then run some regular expressions.
+[here](https://stackoverflow.com/questions/578406/what-is-the-ultimate-postal-code-and-zip-regex) is a cool starting point.